Franciscoborges2002/steamShark/README.md

 <div id="description">
     <!-- HEADER -->
     <div>
-        <h2>Description</h2>
+        <h2>📝 Description</h2>
     </div>
     <!-- CONTENT -->
     <div>
-        steamShark is an extension to prevent scams in the steam ecosytstem
+        steamShark is an extension to prevent scams in the steam ecosytstem.
     </div>
 </div>